manulari/contactimprovisationat/_all_pages/index.md

 ## News

 Some jams are already back on schedule, some are not - please check the calendar before going!
-WUK-Jam will be back on fridays, and there will be an new Jam at 'Semmelweißklinik' from the end of September.
+WUK-Jam will be back on **some** Fridays, and there will be an new Jam at 'Semmelweißklinik' from the end of September.
 (18.09.2024)

 We're on telegram now.
 For those who can't or don't want to check our fb-group, we have started a telegram-chanel where we post all the information from the fb-group. stay updated!
 <https://t.me/contactimprovisationwien> (16.1.2024)